 - medicine and dentistry

 - agriculture, food and related sciences

 - mathematical sciences

 Students must be under 60 on the first day of the first academic year of their course to get a Maintenance Loan.

 Students can apply if:

-- they’re a UK national or have ‘settled status’ (that means, they have no restrictions on how long they can stay in the UK)
+- they’re a UK national or have ‘settled status’ (meaning there are no restrictions on how long they can stay)

 - they normally live in England